chiedza-ikpeh/chiedza-ikpeh/README.md

+## Short Bio
-## Chiedza Ikpeh - Cloud Architect & Tech Enthusiast
+Chiedza Ikpeh - Cloud Architect & Tech Enthusiast

 Hello!
 I'm Chiedza, a former teacher turned passionate tech enthusiast, currently advocating for women in tech.
 After an enriching journey in education, my excitement for technology has led me to a new path where I aim to explore, innovate, and contribute to the tech world, with a keen interest in cloud architecture and data management.

 ## 🌐 Connect with Me